 Who can request the service?

-We aim to serve all EVMS faculty, staff, residents and students with research support needs in order to improve the quality and long-term success of scientific research.
+We aim to serve all EVMS faculty, staff and residents with research support needs in order to improve the quality and long-term success of scientific research.
 We also collaborate with surrounding hospitals and partners in the Hampton Roads community.

 Each project will be performed by faculty or staff with the appropriate expertise.
 Relevant personnel efforts will be fully discussed and provided to the investigator(s) for each project.
 Collaboration and consulting support typically begin with an initial meeting to discuss the project and to estimate the amount of time that will be required.
 Basic questions and analytical problems can be solved during this initial meeting.
 However, sometimes further work and additional meetings are required.

 Acknowledgement and Authorship

 It is important for the investigator(s) and HADSI faculty/staff consultants to discuss co-authorship on scientific projects and agree on criteria early in their collaborative process.
 Authorship is generally expected where substantive input and effort on research design and/or statistical analysis are provided.
 As an example, the International Committee of Medical Journal Editors (ICMJE) recommends authorship to be based on the following four criteria (www.icmje.org):

 - Substantial contribution to the conception or design of the work; or the acquisition, analysis, or interpretation of data for the work; AND

 - Drafting the work or revising it critically for important intellectual content; AND

 - Final approval of the version to be published; AND